microsoft/language-server-protocol/_specifications/lsp/3.18/notebookDocument/notebook.md

  * to be synced to the server.
  *
  * If a selector provides a notebook document
- * filter but no cell selector all cells of a
+ * filter but no cell selector, all cells of a
  * matching notebook document will be synced.
  *
  * If a selector provides no notebook document
- * filter but only a cell selector all notebook
+ * filter but only a cell selector, all notebook
  * documents that contain at least one matching
  * cell will be synced.
  *